gopicode/proxy/README.md

-#Node proxy server
+# Proxy server

-Proxy server to cache the files
+Reverse proxy server that caches the content in the local disk.
+It is usefull to mirror some content/document sites